theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

  USED_MODULES = module_hall etc etc

-.. note:: Not all modules will be required, but it is recommended to include in your Makefile all the modules in a library.
+.. note:: Not all modules will be required, but when using a library it is recommended to include always all the contained modules.
+          This will help solving internal dependancy issues.

 Include the Service header in your app